Hadrosauridae: Phylogeny

 Hadrosauridae was first defined as a clade, by Forster, in a 1997 abstract, as simply "Lambeosaurinae plus Hadrosaurinae and their most recent common ancestor".
-In 1998, Paul Sereno defined the clade Hadrosauridae as the most inclusive possible group containing Saurolophus (a well-known saurolophine) and Parasaurolophus (a well-known lambeosaurine), later emending the definition to include Hadrosaurus, the type genus of the family, which ICZN rules state must be included, despite its status as a nomen dubium.
+In 1998, Paul Sereno defined the clade Hadrosauridae as the most inclusive possible group containing Saurolophus (a well-known saurolophine) and Parasaurolophus (a well-known lambeosaurine), later emending the definition to include Hadrosaurus, the type genus of the family.
 According to Horner et al. (2004), Sereno's definition would place a few other well-known hadrosaurs (such as Telmatosaurus and Bactrosaurus) outside the family, which led them to define the family to include Telmatosaurus by default.
 Prieto-Marquez reviewed the phylogeny of Hadrosauridae in 2010, including many taxa potentially within the family.
+The family is now formally defined in the PhyloCode as "the smallest clade containing Hadrosaurus foulkii, Lambeosaurus lambei, and Saurolophus osborni".
+The two main subfamilies of Lambeosaurinae and Saurolophinae belong to the clade Euhadrosauria (sometimes called Saurolophidae), defined as "the smallest clade containing Lambeosaurus lambei and Saurolophus osborni, provided it does not include Hadrosaurus foulkii".
+This clade excludes basal hadrosaurids such as Hadrosaurus and Yamatosaurus but self-destructs if Hadrosaurus is descended from the last common ancestor of Lambeosaurus and Saurolophus.

 Below is a cladogram from Prieto-Marquez et al. 2016.
 This cladogram is a recent modification of the original 2010 analysis, including more characters and taxa.
 The resulting cladistic tree of their analysis was resolved using Maximum-Parsimony.
 61 hadrosauroid species were included, characterized for 273 morphological features: 189 for cranial features and 84 for postcranial features.
 When characters had multiple states that formed an evolutionary scheme, they were ordered to account for the evolution of one state into the next.
 The final tree was run through TNT version 1.0.

 The following cladogram is from Ramírez-Velasco (2022), including most recently named taxa.